|

 att - attached to; attended (Quaker)

-AWOL - Absent Without Leave (military)
+AWOL - Absent Without Leave (military)b. - born

 B - black, Negro